friebe/gallery/README.md

 └── go.sum
 ```

+## Configuration
+The application expects images to be in a directory mounted at */mnt/external.*
+You can also change the path and the server port in main.go:

 ## Folder Pattern for Storing Images
 The application expects images to be stored in a specific folder pattern within the mounted directory.
 The pattern should be year/month/image.
 For example: